-

 What is it?

 This is an LED light system installed directly under the overhead crane or hoist girder to improve ground lighting.
 This is useful when the overhead crane is partially blocking the light from the building, thus reducing the brightness at ground level.
-Note that this option is also used outdoors.
+Note that this option is also used for outdoor overhead cranes.

 How does this option make your operations safer?